ComradDoge/DogeEU4/README.md

 - Fixed Uesugi missions being broken.
 - Reduced the cost of mines from 3k to 2k.
-- Tweaked the "Seperate Clergy from State" reform.
 - Removed fort buildings from game start in Shattered.
 - Forming Romania triggers restoring country name action.
 - Riga can form Hansa without losing it's special reforms.